Jiangsu.NET Nanjing

 The city does not have its own airport but has an easy access to nearby airports, including Nanjing Lukou International Airport and Changzhou Benniu Airport.
 The Benniu Airport connects more than 20 domestic major cities and the Lukou International Airport linke over 40 domestic cities and 20 international airports.

-The city has an efficient network of municipal public transportation, consisting of bus, taxi and charted bus system.
+The city has an efficient network of municipal public transportation, consisting of bus and taxi.

-Zhenjiang is one of tourist destinations in the southern area.
-The best tourist locations include five mountains/hills, Maoshan Hill Scenic Region, Baohua Mountain National Forest Park, Jiao Hill Scenic Region and Beigushan Hill.
+Zhenjiang is one of tourist destinations in the Southern Jiangsu.
+The best tourist sites include five mountains/hills, includin Maoshan Hill Scenic Region, Baohua Mountain National Forest Park, Jiao Hill Scenic Region and Beigushan Hill.
 These hilly areas are covered by an intense forest and many have numerous historical relics including well-known Buddhism or Daoism temples.

 Education

-As the old provincial capital, Zhenjiang was originally a city hosted a few of prestigious higher learning institutions but after 1949, some of these universities were withdrawn and moved to Nanjing, the new provincial capital in PRC.
+As the old provincial capital, Zhenjiang was originally a city hosted a few of prestigious higher learning institutions but after 1949, some of these universities were moved to Nanjing, the new provincial capital in PRC at the time.
 Located in Zhenjiang and founded in 1902, Jiangsu University is a key university.
-The university was expanded in 2001 by merged of four higher learning institutions that stationed in Zhenjiang.
+The university has been expanded since 2001 by merging four higher education institutions that stationed in Zhenjiang, including Zhenjiang Medical College, Zhenjiang Normal School, Nanjing Agricultural Institute.

 Zhenjiang has well instituted compulsory primary education system for all school-age children.
 The secondary schools including high schools achieves significant graduate rate.